 The BLUE DOOR INN History

 When Blaine was ten, the family moved to Pendleton, Oregon where he wrote and published his newspaper, the SUN.
-Samples of his SUN are now archived in the Smithsonian.
+Samples of the SUN are now archived in the Smithsonian.
 He included little verses about townspeople in each issue.
 Below are two examples:

 Mr. Ely peddles fruit